aroraj08/customer-service/README.md

 `apt install redis-tools`

+Disable Redis cache in local by NOT selecting profile as 'redis' and using below property.

+`spring.cache.type=none`

+RedisConfiguration configures NoOpCache in case profile is other than redis.

 #### To run JMS broker in a remote machine as a container (used activemq-artemis-docker from https://github.com/vromero/activemq-artemis-docker)

 `docker run -it --rm -p 8161:8161 -p 61616:61616 vromero/activemq-artemis`